halides/titupe2021/README.md

 This is something that I think there are no automatic tools that really can handle this, as I think we don't have a systemic way of tagging data as "sensitive" in a way that would automatically warn the developer that you're doing something stupid (like logging) with a piece of data that you should be super careful with.
 This is a similar (or even the same) problem that was discussed in the Threat Analysis portion regards "Data Lifetime is a System Problem".
 I discuss a mitigation for this in 5., below.

+To fix this problem, don't log like this, or if you do, delete this kind of logging.

 ## 4. Liberal use of csrf-exempt (A05:2021 – Security Misconfiguration)

 https://github.com/halides/titupe2021/blob/7cd15bb828382de098db3c5415a6165e31731539/src/pages/views.py#L14